CN3ves/Games/GameDesignArtConcepts/4 - Character Design for Video Games/Week3_Notes.md

 You can always bend the character back to a T-Pose when you, go back into the production.

-T-Pose way back when remembered of very classic.
->> [INAUDIBLE] yeah the [INAUDIBLE] in the circle.
->> Yeah I'm surprised no one has made a 3D model of that.
-Somebody should do that like a model people do that, that will be pretty interesting so much.

-To do in so little time.
-That's my frustration.
-If I can do everything that went through my head, yeah, I'll be a lot happier.
->> I noticed your sticking with magenta's and greens.
+I noticed your sticking with magenta's and greens.
->> Mm-hm >> Why those two colors?
+Why those two colors?
->> I don't know, I kind of just always felt like i wanted some 60s groove.
+I kind of just always felt like i wanted some 60s groove.
 Cuz' astronaut always used like a brownish grey, it's very serious.
 So I wanna maybe use some prime playful color in this one instead.
 But I guess that is the one rule I bended.
 The design itself should be more realistic maybe or maybe more legit.
->> Well we're bending some of the rules there weren't artificial intelligent robots back then either.
->> Yeah exactly.
 So I guess that what I'm getting from the idea is I want, I'm thinking about something very playful.
 Make something, Something not serious.
-It's about playing.

 So once again, there's really no detailing, it's just a pose.
-Right now.
 So but now you can, once you have established a very strong silhouette.
 Then you can start laying down some details.
 But it's all about how different you wanted that it to shift.